-There are a handful of cars we've really looked forward to over the past several years--the new 911 and Cayman, the new Corvette Stingray, and, a bit farther from the beaten path, the return of Alfa Romeo to the U.S. in the form of the 4C
+There are a handful of cars we've really looked forward to over the past several years--the new 911 and Cayman, the new Corvette Stingray, and, a bit farther from the beaten path, the return of Alfa Romeo to the U.S. in the form of

 , enticing light weight (even if it will weigh about 200 pounds more

 here in the U.S.), and impressive power stats from a small four-cylinder turbo engine all make the Alfa 4C an interesting car.
 And now, even better, a surprisingly affordable one.

 According to Road & Track

 , from the Alfa 4C's launch event this week, the new pint-sized supercar will start at just $54,000 in the U.S.